-Somewhere in the first session we will hopefully establish what your goals for counselling are.
-We might ask: What are you hoping to get out of our time together?
+Sometime in the first session, we will work to establish your goals for counselling.
+We might ask something like: what are you hoping to get out of our time together?

 You might talk a bit about what brought you to counselling.
 You are in control of how much you choose to share.
 And you can always let the counsellor know if you don’t want to answer a particular question.

-In the first session we will start to see a way forward for you and the struggles you are experiencing.
-You might go away with some information, referrals, resources, ideas or things to try.
+In the first session, we will start to see a way forward for you and the struggles you are experiencing.
+You might be given information, referrals, resources, ideas or things to try.

-Throughout the counselling process we encourage you to ask questions, let us know when something is not working for you or tell us if you are not getting what you need from the work.
+Throughout the counselling process, we encourage you to ask questions.
+Please let us know if something is not working for you or you feel that you are not getting what you need from the process.

 Additional services and resources